Cyphs/SteamDeckSTR/README.md

 Supports only the **latest Steam version of Skyrim Special Edition** (1.7.104) and the latest Skyrim Together Reborn (1.8.2) currently.

 **Important Note:** Skyrim Together only provides support for Windows on their official social media spaces (Discord, Reddit, etc.) If you have issues using this, do not ask for support there.
-You can [check or submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues) or message me on Discord: internalerrorx
+You can [check or submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues) or message me on Discord: internalerrorx.
+The desktop shortcuts save their full output in `~/.Cyphs/logs/`, so attach the log from there when reporting a problem.

 # Install